How New Tariffs Will Impact Small Businesses

 • Automotive: The 25% tariff on steel and aluminum imports will impact businesses throughout the automotive industry.
 Manufacturers will be directly impacted by the increased cost of raw materials, but there is likely to be a trickle down effect that could raise the cost of cars and reduce overall demand.

 • Construction: Builders and contractors who use steel and aluminum for everything from structural supports to building materials (such as siding or framing) will face higher costs.
-Additionally, the construction industry heavily relies on Canadian softwood, so the potential 25% tariff to Canadian imports could drive up costs.
+Additionally, the construction industry heavily relies on Canadian softwood, so the 25% tariff to Canadian imports could drive up costs.
 This increase in expense could lead to more expensive construction projects and delays in construction timelines.

 • Tech and Electronics: Many electronic products (smartphones, computers, etc.) are manufactured in China, and with the new 10% tariff, the cost of these items could increase, affecting retailers’ prices and potentially reducing demand.